What Is Melanin?

 Everyone has the same number of melanocytes, but some people make more melanin than others.
-If those cells make just a little bit of melanin, your hair, skin and the iris of your eyes can be very light.
+If these cells make just a little melanin, your hair, skin, and eyes can be very light.
 If your cells make more, then your hair, skin, and eyes will be darker.

-The amount of melanin your body makes depends on your genes.
-If your parents have a lot or a little skin pigment, you’ll probably look like them.
+The amount of melanin your body makes also depends on your genes.
+If your parents have a certain amount of melanin, you could have the same amount and a similar skin tone.

 How Melanin Reacts to the Sun

 When you're in the sun, your body makes more melanin.
 That gives you some protection from harmful UV rays.